infdevv/sophias-lorebary-tools/readme.md

 Also, theres probably more vulnerabilites than the ones listed here.
 But I haven't looked that far into the site.

+And these vulns were already reported to Sophia through the site's support page thing.
+Most of them still work so :/

 > Last updated: October 16th, 2025

 ## Plugins